Choosing an Electrical Panel Cover

 Dark gray electrical panel covers come standard with the boxes they cover.
 However if you like choices, there are a few options to bring electrical panel covers out into the open.

 Still looking more functional than decorative, Channel Vision Technology manufactures electrical panel covers in a white metal.
 The covers have a locking mechanism.
 This extra safety feature is a good idea to protect curious children from the dangers inside the panel.
-And its paint color will blend against a white wall and it look cleaner against other colors.
+And its paint color will blend with a white wall and look cleaner against other colors.

 makes a white electrical panel box with a lock.